Skip to Content

 It’s true!
 As a native of Texas, I have been visiting some of these Texas waterfalls my entire life and love introducing people to them!

-Whether looking for waterfalls that cascade into a fabulous swimming hole, like Hamilton Pool Preserve, or waterfalls that make you feel like you have been transported to a faraway land, the Lone Star State has you covered!
+Whether you are looking for waterfalls that cascade into a fabulous swimming hole, like Hamilton Pool Preserve, or waterfalls that make you feel like you have been transported to a faraway land, the Lone Star State has you covered!

 Keep reading to discover some of the most visited waterfalls (and the best waterfalls) in Texas!